01 · 2025/2026

 - The product combines multiple functions in one clear system

-- It takes motor and cognitive limitations into account
+- Motor and cognitive limitations were taken into account

 - The design is based on user research and testing

-- The prototype actually works and was tested with users
+- The prototype actually works and has been tested with users